 Robots possess several advantages over human beings.
 Machines do not need sleep, meaning they can constantly work on the supply line.
 While robots break, they do so less often than the living workforce.
 A robot can stack thousands of pounds in a day without risk of injuries like throwing out its back or breaking an arm.

 Robots cannot ‘see’ their environment the way that people can.

 For one, human beings have basic senses that robots currently do not.
 While robots come equipped with numerous sensors, they cannot “see” their environment the way that people can.
 A person can instantly spot an item on the shelf while a robot just senses shapes — and whether or not it recognizes that shape depends on how much it matches data criteria, not common sense.

 This makes ubiquitous shapes like blu-ray or video game packaging appear identical to many machines.
 Human workers remain the primary pickers because robots simply cannot understand what they are looking at with enough consistency.

 Although we may take it for granted, humans also possess touch.
 We can feel the texture of an object in our hands, understanding at once a multitude of traits — soft, hard, brittle, strong, rigid, flexible.
 Basic robotic systems lack this feedback.
 This means that a robot could easily crush an object like an egg without realizing it, especially if the egg was not the right size for the machine’s parameters.

 These limitations are in part because today’s robotics have only one centralized data feed or “brain.”
 However, new breakthroughs in robotic materials are poised to change this.

 The idea for robotic materials actually comes from nature.
-Marine animals like octopuses and cuttlefish have been found to have a nerve network that acts like an extended brain.
+Marine animals like octopuses and cuttlefish have been found to have a nerve network that acts as an extended brain.
 Essentially, all parts of the animal can understand its surroundings at all times.